Victoria’s Solar Rebate Explained

 Enter The Victorian Government’s Solar Rebate…

 Please be aware you must have your Victorian subsidy approved before your solar power system is installed – otherwise you will not receive the rebate.
-You cannot install solar panels and then apply for Victoria’s rebate afterwards.
+You cannot install solar panels and apply for Victoria’s rebate afterwards.

 During the second phase of Victoria’s program, a set number of solar PV rebates are made available each month or so during 2023/2024.